Doctor of Philosophy (Ph.D.) Major in Integrated Molecular and Biophysical Chemistry

 CHEM 7342.
 Bioinorganic Chemistry.

-This course is designed to provide a broad overview of metalloprotein active site design and reaction mechanisms catalyzed by metalloenzymes.
-Training sessions on the use of contemporary protein visualization tools will be provided and used throughout the course.
-Topics covered in the course include dioxygen transport and activating proteins, electron transfer proteins, dinitrogen (N2), and hydrogen (H2) activation, photosystem and oxygen evolution, zinc containing proteins, CO2 reduction, and modern advancements in the field of bioinorganic chemistry.
-Students can expect to develop strong foundational knowledge in metalloenzyme structure, function, and reaction mechanisms.
+This course describes natural and artificial metalloproteins ― from secondary structures to atomistic views of how cofactors catalyze reactions and transport species.
+Complementing lectures, students will also use contemporary protein visualization tools and research the primary literature and structural repositories.
+Topics covered in the course include dioxygen transport and activation, electron-transfer, dinitrogen and hydrogen activation, photosystem and oxygen evolution, zinc-containing proteins, carbon dioxide reduction, and modern advancements in the field of bioinorganic chemistry.
+Overall, students will develop foundational knowledge in metalloenzyme structure, function, and reaction mechanisms.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter